top of page

 Trey served as President of the SVNA until he and his family moved to Virginia in 2021.
 His impact on our community is truly hard to overstate, and we're all grateful for his efforts.
 Thanks, Trey!

 Trey Bornmann founded the SVNA in 2016 and then went on to establish the Mountain View Mobile Home Alliance (MVMHA) in 2017.

 Our current President is Bee Hanson, one of the original founders of the SVRA, and steadfast recorder of all SVNA and Mountain View Mobile Home Association (MVMHA) activities.
 Bee has lived in the neighborhood since 1996, and is looking forward to many more years here.

 How is SVNA Organized?

 The five-member SVNA Board is elected annually.
-This year we had an "Election by Acclamation," because all the officers ran unopposed.
+We have an "Election by Acclamation," if the officers run unopposed.